wellyshen/react-cool-starter/README.md

 ### Managing Title, Meta, Styles and Scripts

-The `./src/app/index.js` (app root component) defines the base title and meta in a `<Helmet {...config.app} />` component.
+The `./src/app/index.tsx` (app root component) defines the base title and meta in a `<Helmet {...config.app} />` component.
 Any sub-component can override/add properties (supports meta, link, script, style tags and html attributes).
 See the [react-helmet](https://github.com/nfl/react-helmet) documents for more info.

 ### App config

 You can store app settings under `./src/config`.
-By default the `default.js` will be loaded.
-If the `process.env.NODE_ENV` matches to production, the `prod.js` will be used instead, and it inherits the data info from `default.js`.
+By default the `default.ts` will be loaded.
+If the `process.env.NODE_ENV` matches to production, the `prod.ts` will be used instead, and it inherits the data info from `default.ts`.

 You can access the correct config with: